jonsam-ng/Portfolio/README.md

 ## 📦 About

-This portfolio pages is built on [QwikCity](https://qwik.builder.io) and [Netlify Edge Functions](https://docs.netlify.com/edge-functions/overview/).IF you like this project, feel free to use as a template and hit a star for me.
+This portfolio pages is built on [QwikCity](https://qwik.builder.io) and [Netlify](https://docs.netlify.com/edge-functions/overview/).
+IF you like this project, feel free to use as a template and hit a star for me.

 ## 🚀 Pages